BrunoBosshard/java-framework-desktop/README.md

-# selenium-framework-desktop
+# java-framework-desktop
-A Selenium (desktop) framework with Apache Maven, TestNG, Docker, and REST-assured.
+A Selenium / Playwright / REST-assured (desktop) Java framework using Apache Maven, TestNG, and Docker.